Kumaken/FMN-Project/README.md

 ------ NOTES ------

 If somehow you find :
-1.Somebody got left out somehow
+1. Somebody got left out somehow.
-2. I got nickname wrong
+2. I got nickname wrong.
-3. A bug
+3. A bug.
 Please let me know.
 Thank you and apologies.

 ------ CREDITS ------